Love Live! Sunshine!!: Video games

 In January 2016, Love Live!
 Sunshine!! live streamed a special announcement regarding Aqours joining the Love Live!
 School Idol Festival rhythm game app starting in July 2016.
 In the game, the Aqours idols get their own stories, new songs, and cards.
-KLab also added R rarity cards for each Aqours members, even though they were only voiced after July.
+KLab also added R rarity cards for each Aqours member, even though they were only voiced after July.
 In June 2016, Chika and Riko were featured in the in-game regular events for the first time.
 A spin-off game which includes Aqours, Love Live!
 School Idol Festival All Stars, released in September 2019.

 In 2017, Hanamaru Kunikida succeeded Rin Hoshizora as the face of Puyo Puyo.
-Along with μ's, Aqours appears in a game based on the "nesoberi" stuffed dolls sold resembling the characters called Puchiguru Love Live!.
+Along with μ's, Aqours appears in a game based on the "nesoberi" stuffed dolls sold resembling the characters titled Puchiguru Love Live!.
 It was released on April 24, 2018 for Android and iOS, and was shut down on May 31, 2019.

 Between August 9–21, 2018, all of the members of Aqours appeared in the mobile RPG Granblue Fantasy as a collaboration event titled Love Live!
 Sunshine!!
 Aqours Sky High! (ラブライブ！サンシャイン!!
 Aqours スカイハイ！).
 The characters are divided into three teams based on their school year.
 Second-year students (Chika, Riko, You) are obtainable through the event story, while first-years (Hanamaru, Yoshiko, Ruby) and third-year students (Dia, Kanan, Mari) are obtainable by trading material obtainable in-game.

+A side-scrolling action game titled Yohane the Parhelion: Blaze in the Deepblue (幻日のヨハネ -BLAZE in the DEEPBLUE-) was announced in June 2023 and is currently in development by Inti Creates.
+It was released in Japan on November 16, 2023 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Windows.

 Music

-The nine idols of Aqours are grouped into three subunits: CYaRon!
-(You, Ruby and Chika), Azalea (stylized in all-caps; Dia, Kanan and Hanamaru), and Guilty Kiss (Yoshiko, Riko and Mari).
-Five of Aqours' singles include an anime music video, while another features a live action music video starring the nine voice actresses of the characters.
+The nine members of Aqours are grouped into three subunits: CYaRon!
+(Chika, You and Ruby), Azalea (stylized in all-caps; Kanan, Dia and Hanamaru), and Guilty Kiss (Riko, Yoshiko and Mari).
+Seven of Aqours' singles include an anime music video, while two others include a live-action music video featuring the members' voice actresses.

+Saint Snow has their own singles, as well as one music video.
+Some songs are included in Aqours' own singles and albums, while others have their own standalone releases.
+Aqours and Saint Snow also have a joint idol group named Saint Aqours Snow.